acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

 # Practical TCPIP Model Part 2
 ## HTTP captures

+* On ethernet devices communicate using whats called a MAC address or Media Access Control Address.
+    * A MAC Address is a burnt in address on a NIC or Network Interface Card.

 ## The ARP Packet
 * In our dipology we trying to connect to a server with an ip address of 10.1.1.100, before we can establish a connection with the specified ip address in our local network, we need do what is known as an Address Resolution Protocol or ARP Request.
     * In the gif below we see that we entered th ip address in our client browser and the ARP packet was created.